-Maureen O’Neil was the president of the Canadian Foundation for Healthcare Improvement from 2008 to September 2018.
-Previously, Maureen served as the president of the International Development Research Centre (IDRC), the interim president of the International Centre for Human Rights and Democratic Development and the president of the North-South Institute.
-She is a former deputy minister of citizenship for the Government of Ontario.
+Previous positions include president of the International Development Research Centre, interim president of the International Centre for Human Rights and Democratic Development, president of the North-South Institute, and deputy minister of citizenship, Government of Ontario.

-Maureen’s extensive experience includes chairing the International Institute for Environment and Development’s board of trustees, the International Advisory Group and the IDRC’s Think Tank Initiative.
-As well, she has chaired the Advisory Council on Corporate Social Responsibility of Canada’s Export Development Corporation and the board of governors of Carleton University.
-Maureen has represented Canada on the UN Commission on the Status of Women and on committees of the Organisation for Economic Co-operation and Development; she has also been a member of the UN Committee for Development Planning and sat on the board of the UN Research Institute for Social Development.
-Maureen has participated as chair or member for numerous not-for-profit organization boards and committees.
+She is former chair of the board of the United Nations (UN) Research Institute for Social Development, the Board of Trustees of the International Institute for Environment and Development, the International Advisory Group, IDRC’s Think Tank Initiative, and the Advisory Council on Corporate Social Responsibility of Canada’s Export Development Corporation.
+She has chaired the Board of Governors of Carleton University and has also represented Canada on the UN Commission on the Status of Women and on OECD committees, and has been a member of the UN Committee for Development Planning and the Board of the UN Research Institute for Social Development.
+Maureen has also chaired or been a member of boards or committees of several not-for-profit organizations.

-In June 2011, Maureen was named an Officer of the Order of Canada for public service, in recognition of her contributions in the areas of international development, gender equality and human rights.
+In June 2011, Maureen was named an officer of the Order of Canada for public service, recognizing her contributions to international development, gender equality and human rights.

-Maureen has a bachelor of arts degree in sociology from Carleton University and honorary doctorates in law from Wilfrid Laurier University, Carleton University and the University of Ottawa.
+Maureen has a BA in Sociology from Carleton University and Honorary LLDs from Wilfrid Laurier University, Carleton University and the University of Ottawa.